 Requirements that are delivered verbally can easily translate to different representations when it comes to coding.
 The same can be said for requirements delivered textually without any visual representation.
 Business Analysts can indeed benefit from using a combination of models (in addition to text) to communicate requirements, making it easier for stakeholders to review and for the development team to build the solution.

-As development practices change, so do the reasons why we write requirements and the level of detail we go into with Requirements Specification documents.
+As development practices change, so do the reasons why we write requirements and the level of detail we go into with Requirements Specification Documents.
 Even seasoned business analysts have at one point or the other asked themselves, “What level of detail is enough?”.
-The answer to this seemingly simple question is surprisingly complex and is inseparably intertwined with the reason why we write requirements in the first place: so that they can be read, understood, and implemented.
+The answer to this seemingly simple question is inseparably intertwined with the reason why we write requirements in the first place: so that they can be read, understood, and implemented.

 Alternative Views: When Are Detailed Requirements Necessary?

 Generally speaking, the more you [and your team] know about a domain, the fewer the words needed to convey a concept (or requirement) with precision - Tyner Blain, Requirements Details – How Much is Enough?.

 If you’re working with stakeholders who are actively involved in the development process and all the developers on your team have considerable domain experience, then brevity is the way to go.
 But if you outsource development to a team of geographically dispersed developers, more detailed requirements will be necessary, which may require more resources.

 At the end of the day, the real question is who do you want to give the responsibility of making decisions related to the implementation of your requirements?

 If you’re willing to defer many of the decisions on product capabilities and characteristics to the developers, you don’t need to include as much information in the requirements documentation...this can also work if subject matter experts are available to work with developers to pin down the details and make the necessary decisions - Karl Wiegers, How Detailed Should Requirements Be? - Part 1